Southland Mall (Memphis, Tennessee)

 Shopping mall in Tennessee, U.S.

 Southland Mall is a regional shopping mall in the Whitehaven neighborhood of South Memphis, Tennessee.
 It was built in 1966, becoming the first enclosed mall in the Mid-South.
 It is managed and owned by Namdar Realty Group.
 There are over 60 stores.
-There are two vacant anchors last occupied by Macy's and Sears.
+There is one anchor store that is Public Storage.
+There is one vacant anchors last occupied by Macy's.

 On January 9, 2015, it was announced that Macy's would be closing as part of a plan to close 14 stores nationwide.
 The store closed in early Spring 2015.

-On November 8, 2018, it was announced that Sears would also be closing in February 2019 as part of a plan to close 40 stores nationwide which left the mall with no anchors.
+On November 8, 2018, it was announced that Sears would also be closing in February 2019 as part of a plan to close 40 stores nationwide.

+In the 2020s, Public Storage announced they would open a storage facility inside the former Sears anchor building.
+Public Storage renovated the building and opened in early 2023.
+Plans were also announced at that same time to open more stores at the mall such as Starbucks and AutoZone.
+Both stores also opened in early 2023.